DanielFPandolfoMendoza/TFG-Algoritmos/Memory/memory.md

 This was done to better align with the problem constraints.</p>

 <h2>Truck Capacity & Distance Constraint</h2>
-<p>The truck now has a limited capacity and dsitance

-It continues visiting random delivery points until it runs out of capacity.

-Once the capacity is reached and no further deliveries can be made, the truck returns to the depot.</p>
+<p>The truck now has a limited capacity and dsitance.It continues visiting random delivery points until it runs out of capacity, once the capacity is reached and no further deliveries can be made, the truck returns to the depot.</p>

 <p>Then it will search for another random point to keep delivering.
 In the next version i will include various trucks to achive all the restrictions and conditions of the MVRTP problem</p>

+<h1>DAY 4</h1>
+<p>This week, significant changes have been implemented as I have met all the restrictions of the MVRTP.</p>

+<p>I have modified the algorithm to support multiple vehicles, among other improvements.
+Let’s take a closer look:</p>

+<h2>Algorithm Overview</h2>

+<h3>Step 1:</h3> <p>The truck identifies all the points it can reach, considering both distance and capacity constraints.
+It cannot go to a point if it would be unable to satisfy the demand, or if returning to the depot would exceed the distance limit.</p>
+<h3>Step 2:</h3> <p>The truck then randomly selects one of the valid points.
+After that, the used capacity and distance are deducted from the remaining available resources.</p>
+<h3>Step 3:</h3> <p>The truck checks again if it can reach any other point with the remaining capacity and distance.
+If it cannot reach any other point, it returns to the depot.</p>
+<h3>Step 4:</h3> <p>Once back at the depot, the truck’s capacity is fully replenished.
+The algorithm then searches again for any reachable point that does not violate the constraints.
+If none is found, a new truck—with full capacity and distance—is deployed.</p>
+<h3>Step 5:</h3> <p>This process is repeated until all points have been visited.
+Finally, the algorithm outputs the route followed, the total distance traveled, the remaining capacity, and the number of trucks used.</p>

+<p>In addition to the algorithm modifications, I have updated the script to read all the necessary data from the various files.</p>

+<p>Lastly, I will upload the results of this algorithm to compare them with those from the second part of this TFG, where I will develop a new version of the algorithm.</p>